Puerto Montt The Lakes District, Chile Travel Guide

 Enjoy Puerto Montt Casino extends gaming, dining, and live entertainment options for evening recreation.

-Explore bars along the waterfront that become lively in the evenings for drinks and socializing.
+Explore bars along the waterfront that become lively in the evenings for beverages and socializing.

-The city center has several pubs, good for an evening out, especially on weekends when live music may feature.
+The city center has a number of pubs, good for an evening out, particularly on weekends when live music may feature.

 Support local artisans directly at markets.
 Look for products made from sustainably sourced materials.
 Be mindful of purchasing items made from endangered species, which is illegal and unethical.